jakeadelman/tickdata-server/README.md

 6. yarn start
 7. yarn bitmex-fetch

-you can access the graphql server on localhost:4000 and make graphql requests with the schema shown on this graphql endpoint page
+you can access the graphql server on localhost:4000 and make graphql requests with the schema displayed from the sidebar

-example:
+and here is an example:

-{
+{<br />
   tick(symbol:"XBTUSD", hour: "18120320"){
     askPrice
     bidPrice